manzcube/manzcube/README.md

-Self-taught Developer working primarily with React, Express, NodeJS, and MongoDB.
+Self-taught Software Engineer working primarily with React, Express, NodeJS, and MongoDB.

 I would describe myself as an inquisitive, problem-solver, and organized person who loves coding and Rubik's cube!